-As you can see, we are getting one ‘TypeError’ because the first variable ‘a’ is a string and we are trying to add it with ‘b’, which is a float.
+As you can see, it is throwing ‘TypeError’ because the first variable ‘a’ is a string and we are trying to add it with ‘b’, which is a float.
 We can’t add one string with a float.
 To handle errors like the above one, we need to convert the string value to a float value before performing any arithmetic operation.

-So, we need to convert the string to a float before using it with any arithmetic operations in the above example.
+So, we need to convert the string to float before using it with any arithmetic operation as like in the above example.
 In this post, I will show you how to do this conversion.

-Let’s try to change the above example and convert the string to a float before doing the addition.
+Let’s try to change the above example and convert the string to a float before performing the addition operation.
 String to float conversion in python is really easy.
-We don’t need to import any extra module and we don’t need any complex procedure to do it.
-Just wrap the string value with ‘float()’ method and the conversion will be done.
+We don’t need to import any extra module and we don’t need any complex process to do it.
+Just pass the string value to the ‘float()’ method and the conversion will be done.

-This method is defined as float(str). ’str’ is the string parameter need to pass to this method.
+This method is defined as float(str). ’str’ is the string parameter required to pass to this method.

-Here, we have converted the string ‘a’ to float using the ‘float()’ method and add it with ‘b’.
-As you can see that no error was raised this time.
+Here, we have converted the string ‘a’ to float using the ‘float()’ method and we are adding it with ‘b’.
+As you can see, no error was raised this time.

-This is another example of a string to float conversion.
+This is another example of string to float conversion in Python.
 Suppose we have one list with float numbers stored as a string.
-If our problem is to find out the sum of all of these numbers, we need to convert them to float before doing the addition operation.
+If our problem is to find out the sum of all of these numbers, we need to convert them to float before performing the addition operation.
 Or, for any other arithmetic operation, we need to convert them to float first.

 We can use one for loop to iterate over the list.
 You can find the below examples here on Github.